German landlord tie-up risks political subsidence

-Vonovia (VNAn.DE) Chief Executive Rolf Buch is selling political-risk insurance to shareholders of Deutsche Wohnen (DWNG.DE), a rival German landlord.
+LONDON (Reuters Breakingviews) - Vonovia Chief Executive Rolf Buch is selling political-risk insurance to shareholders of Deutsche Wohnen, a rival German landlord.
 It’s a dangerous strategy, particularly in an election year.

 At first glance the tie-up between Germany’s largest listed landlords, announced late on Monday, looks shrewd from the perspective of Buch and investors in his 28 billion euro group.
 Vonovia is offering roughly 18 billion euros in cash for Deutsche Wohnen’s equity.
 That’s about 25% above its volume-weighted average price over the last three months, but no more than the latest book value of its property, after taking off debt.